aiidateam/aiida-core/docs/source/intro/run_docker.rst

    .. grid-item-card:: Start/stop container and use AiiDA interactively

-      Start the image within Docker desktop or with docker CLI.
+      Start the image within Docker desktop or with the `docker command line (docker CLI) <https://docs.docker.com/engine/reference/commandline/cli/>`_.

-      The ``latest`` tag is the most recent stable version.
+      The ``latest`` tag is the image with the most recent stable version of ``aiida-core`` installed in the container.
-      You can replace ``latest`` tag with the version you want to use, check the `Docker Hub <https://hub.docker.com/r/aiidateam/aiida-core-with-services/tags>`__ for available tags/versions.
+      You can replace the ``latest`` tag with the version you want to use, check the `Docker Hub <https://hub.docker.com/r/aiidateam/aiida-core-with-services/tags>`_ for available tags.

       .. tab-set::